-Some places around Delhi are the hidden gems of North India, and Alwar in Rajasthan is one of them.
-With just four hours of drive from the national capital of India, you can reach Alwar and have a blissful time on your weekend.
+Some places around Delhi are the hidden gems of North India, and trip to Alwar city in Rajasthan is one of them.
+With just four hours of drive from the national capital of India, you can reach Alwar and have a blissful time on your weekend getaway from Delhi.
 You can spend 1-2 days in this tiny town and make unforgettable memories witnessing the grandeur of Rajput history.
-Read ahead to discover how you can spend quality time in Alwar.
+Read ahead to discover how you can spend quality time in Alwar city.

 Book a Resort-cum-Fort

 Doubtlessly, it is a bliss to visit various historical monuments in Rajasthan or any other part of India, but you cannot spend more than a few hours in any location.
 A good idea to spend quality time in any city of Rajasthan is to book a room at least for a night in any fort-cum-hotel.
 These properties are great places to realize the lives of people who lived here hundreds of years ago.
 The owners of these hotels spend a lot of time, money, and effort to make the forts livable for their guests.
 You can check online hotel booking portals to find alluring discounts.
 At such places, you do nothing but indulge in indoor and outdoor games, have a drink on the roof of the fort, and talk your heart out to your loved ones.
 A typical Delhi-ite will understand the value of having leisure time with his or her family, which makes these places the best place to understand history along with enjoying your holiday.
 A few examples of hill fort resorts are Hill Fort in Kesroli Village and Tijara Fort Palace in Tijara.